-The JP aims to support the GoA in ensuring that the ATS is anchored in and SDG-aligned, integrated and equitable financing framework (horizontal workstream) as well as develop financial frameworks and/or options in three key Leaving No One Behind (LNOB) priority areas of Armenia (vertical workstream).
+The JP aims to support the GoA in ensuring that the Armenia strategy document on sustainable development (such as the ATS or a Government Programme) is anchored in and SDG-aligned, integrated and equitable financing framework (horizontal workstream) as well as develop financial frameworks and/or options in three key Leaving No One Behind (LNOB) priority areas of Armenia (vertical workstream).
 The successful implementation of the horizontal workstream will provide the GoA with a unique opportunity to enhance policy coherence for sustainable development in line with national priorities.
 It will help strengthen its public finance management system and facilitate the development of a sound institutional architecture to ensure mobilization of resources from a variety of sources.
 Jointly, this will accelerate the achievement of SDG targets 1a, 1b, 5c, 16.6, 17.3, 17.14, 17.15 & 17.16.
 The assumption is that overall progress related to SDG 16 and 17, along with advancements in three process-oriented targets will lead the way for evidence-based plans and budgets, thus promoting sustainable and inclusive development across all policy areas.

-The vertical workstream will help the GoA make more informed and targeted investment decisions related to climate change, food security and human capital.
-Investments in these three cross-cutting areas will yield significant returns to individuals, communities and the national economy, ultimately accelerating the achievement of the outcome-oriented SDG targets 2.1, 3.2, 4.1 and 13.2.
-For example, a more educated and healthier society (SDGs 2, 3 & 4) will facilitate innovation, productivity and economic growth and offset lost opportunities conditioned by vulnerabilities, gender, age, location or disability (SDGs 1, 5, 8, 10, 16 & 17).
+The vertical workstream will help the GoA make more informed and targeted investment decisions related to climate change, food security and human capital (social protection, health, education).
+Investments in and greater spending effectiveness and efficiency in these three cross-cutting areas will yield significant returns to individuals, communities and the national economy, ultimately accelerating the achievement of the outcome-oriented SDG targets 1.3, 2.1, 3.2, 4.1 and 13.2.
+For example, a more educated, socially secure and healthier society (SDGs 2, 3 & 4) will facilitate innovation, productivity and economic growth and offset lost opportunities conditioned by vulnerabilities, gender, age, location or disability (SDGs 1, 5, 8, 10, 16 & 17).
 Similarly, investments towards the development of nutrition-sensitive agribusinesses will support the creation of a skilled and healthy workforce, thereby foster conditions for economic growth (SDGs 1, 2, 3, 4, 5, 8 & 17).
 The development of a climate change sensitive policies and financing frameworks will moreover enhance national planning capacities, spearhead mitigation action in energy production and energy consuming sectors and reduce vulnerability of economic sectors and communities to climate risks (SDGs 1, 2, 5, 8, 13 & 17).

 The interlinkages between the horizontal and vertical workstreams and their target SDGs present significant opportunities for systemic change in Armenia.
-By aligning medium and long-term visions with the SDGs whilst strengthening the monitoring and evaluating system to collect evidence on the impacts of policies, the country will be able to foster a whole-of-government approach for SDG acceleration whilst keeping LNOB considerations in mind.
+By aligning medium and long-term visions with the SDGs whilst strengthening the monitoring and evaluating system to collect evidence on the impacts of policies, the country will be able to foster a whole-ofgovernment approach for SDG acceleration whilst keeping LNOB considerations in mind.